At French Open, Swiatek loses set, extends match win streak | Times Leader

 Click here to subscribe today or Login.

-PARIS (AP) — The loss of one set by a player is normally not the stuff of headlines at .
-That did constitute news at the , because the player was and it had been more than a month since that happened to her.
+PARIS — The loss of one set by a player is normally not the stuff of headlines at a Grand Slam tournament.
+That did constitute news at the French Open on Monday, because the player was No. 1-ranked Iga Swiatek and it had been more than a month since that happened to her.

 The way it came about was noteworthy, too: She led the first set of her fourth-round match against 74th-ranked Zheng Qinwen of China 3-0, then 5-2, and was a point from claiming it on five occasions but could not seal the deal.
 Swiatek entered the day having won 20 sets in a row, and 48 of her preceding 49.